The Black Parade: Production and writing

 After straining themselves for a long period of time, the band took a short break to play at Emo's in Austin, Texas.'
-While this significantly helped out with the band's mental health, it strangely led to them hitting a creative roadblock and the album's writing process would be halted.'
+While this significantly helped out with the band's mental health, it led to them hitting a creative roadblock and the album's writing process halted.'
 While Frank Iero managed to write one song during this brief period, "House of Wolves", it was apparent to all of the band members that they were struggling to get back on track.'
-Motivated by their own frustrations towards their lack of creativity at the time, Ray Toro would toy around with a song titled "The Saddest Music in the World".
-Gerard Way would help out Toro with the song, motivated by his fears about Mikey's mental health, and it would eventually become "Famous Last Words".
+Motivated by their own frustrations towards their lack of creativity at the time, Ray Toro toyed around with a song titled "The Saddest Music in the World".
+Gerard Way helped Toro with the song, motivated by his fears about Mikey's mental health, and it eventually became "Famous Last Words".
 After that song was created as a method of letting out his emotions, Gerard Way along with the rest of the band managed to start coming up with new music again.'
-Around the same time that "Famous Last Words" was created, Gerard would write "Sleep", which was based on the troubles he faced falling asleep at the time.'
+Around the same time that "Famous Last Words" was created, Gerard wrote "Sleep", which was based on the troubles he faced falling asleep at the time.'

-Shortly afterwards, the band would revisit a song concept they had originally sketched out in their earliest recording sessions, "The Five of Us Are Dying".
+Shortly afterwards, the band revisited a song concept they had originally sketched out in their earliest recording sessions, "The Five of Us Are Dying".
 It was the hardest song that the band tried to make for the record, having to rewrite it several times and never being satisfied with the result.
-In the middle of the song's creation, Gerard would break up with his then-girlfriend of six years, causing further distress during its production.'
-It wasn't until Cavallo showed the band a short piano piece that he had written, which was then attached to the beginning of the song, that the band would realize what they wanted to do with the song.
-It would later evolve into the album's centerpiece, "Welcome to the Black Parade".'
+In the middle of the song's creation, Gerard broke up with his girlfriend of six years, causing further distress during its production.'
+It was not until Cavallo showed the band a short piano piece that he had written, which was then attached to the beginning of the song, that the band realized what they wanted to do with the song.
+It later evolved into the album's centerpiece, "Welcome to the Black Parade".'
 A lot of music was written for the album would end up being cut by its final release, including a scrapped unknown cover song that was never recorded.
 In 2016, Gerard Way stated that The Black Parade "could have been, and almost was, a double album".
 One such example of a cut song was "Kill All Your Friends", which Gerard Way would go on to regret not putting on the album.
 Recording for The Black Parade would end by August 2006.
 The band would assist Cavallo with the final production of the album, while Chris Lord-Alge would mix the album' and Doug McKean would serve as its engineer.'